GoogleContainerTools/skaffold/docs/content/en/docs/components/builders/_index.md

 ## Dockerfile in-cluster with Kaniko

-[Kaniko](https://github.com/GoogleContainerTools/kaniko) is a Google-developed open-source tool for building images from a Dockerfile inside a container or Kubernetes cluster.
+[Kaniko](https://github.com/GoogleContainerTools/kaniko) is a Google-developed open source tool for building images from a Dockerfile inside a container or Kubernetes cluster.
 Kaniko enables building container images in environments that cannot easily or securely run a Docker daemon.